 DEFINITIVE CONDITIONS ARE IN SCHEDULE 3 PART A OF THE CONSTITUTION Playing Conditions for 100 Over Timed Matches (Weeks 6 -14 inclusive) Paras in Schedule 3, Part A of the Constitution POINT SCORING in 100- Over Timed games Win - Side batting first regardless of outcome of toss, 12 points for win, side batting second 10 points.
 Para 9 Winning draw - Side batting first, regardless of outcome of toss - 5 points; side batting second - 4 points.
 Para 9 Losing draw - 2 points to the side with the lower run-rate if either it batted second and its actual score was 80% or more of the winning draw score or it batted first and took 8 or 9 wickets of the winning draw team, otherwise 1 point to the losing draw team.
 Para 9 Loss - no points.
 Para 9 Tie or identical average run rate - 5 points to each side.
 Para 9 No result/Match Abandoned - 1 point each Para 9 FIRST INNINGS LIMITATIONS 55%/45% split in overs available at the start of the match.
 Para 6 RESTRICTION of BOWLERS' OVERS None - apart from ECB regulations restricting the number of overs on young players.
-OTHER OBSERVATIONS Start 12.30pm Para 1 New red ball to be taken at the start of each innings Para 7 High full pitched balls - any pace as per new Law 41.7 to be called no ball; warning.
-Only one warning before removal from the attack.
-Law 41.7 Tea normally taken at closure of first innings (20 minutes duration).
+OTHER OBSERVATIONS Start 12.30pm Para 1 New red ball to be taken at the start of each innings Para 7 High full pitched balls - as per Law 41.7 as amended by MCC for 2019.
+Law 41.7 Tea normally taken at closure of first innings (30 minutes duration).
 Para 10